causal-ppl/chirho-haskell/README.md

 ## Hacking

+(Due to the similarity of our setup with that of [LazyPPL](https://github.com/lazyppl-team/lazyppl), this section was inspired by their README.)

 ### Setup
 <!-- Install Haskell, Install matplotlib and python -->
 This system uses `stack`.
 Please [install](https://docs.haskellstack.org/en/v1.1.2/install_and_upgrade/) `stack` to use it in the intended way.